the-data-nomadic/the-data-nomadic/README.md

 ### 🗺️ Follow the Journey

 I’m documenting every step to stay accountable and invite others to learn with me.<br/>
-Each challenge sharpens my workflow, strengthens my documentation, and scales my pipeline-building mindset.<br/><br/>
+Each challenge sharpens my workflow, strengthens my documentation, and scales my mindset.<br/><br/>
 Feel free to fork if you're on a similar path.
 Let’s build in public, learn in community, and celebrate every milestone.

 ---